webcomponents-cg/community-protocols/proposals/context.md

 - A component requiring some data fires a `context-request` event.
 - The event carries a `context` value that denotes the data requested, and a `callback` which will receive the data.
 - Providers can attach event listeners for `context-request` events to handle them and provide the requested data.
-- Once a provider satisfies a request it calls `stopPropagation()` on the event.
+- Once a provider satisfies a request it calls `stopImmediatePropagation()` on the event.

 # Details